QW-Group/mvdsv/README.md

 MVDSV (MultiView Demo SerVer) has been the most popular QuakeWorld server in the world for the more than a decade because of its ability to record every player's point of view in a server side demo and provide many different game modes to enjoy QuakeWorld with.

-_(This README.md file is stil a work in progress. bear with us while we polish it!)_
+_(This README.md file is still a work in progress. bear with us while we polish it!)_

 ## Getting Started

 The following instructions will help you get a MVDSV server up and running on your local machine from prebuilt binaries.
 Details on how to compile your own MVDSV binary will also be included to match specific architectures or for development purposes.